grafana/carbon-relay-ng/README.md

 -------------------

 * master (work in progress): refactored version with non-blocking operations, extensive internal stats and a more extensive routing system (which can support round robin & hashing) (see #23)
-  note: *the http admin interface in the current master branch does not work*
+  note: *the http admin interface in the current master branch does not work*, the TCP interface does work but only for adding new routes, for now.
-* v0.5 extended version with config file, http and telnet interfaces, disk spooling support, but still blocking operations
+* v0.5 extended version with config file, http and telnet interfaces, statsd for internal instrumentation, disk spooling support, but still blocking operations
 * v0.1 initial, simple version that used commandline args to configure. no admin interfaces. blocking sends